SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 struct dirent *readdir(DIR *dirp);
 ```

 As we can see, `opendir` returns a pointer to the object of `DIR` type, which we will use to read the directory content.
-The function `readdir` returns a pointer to the `dirent` structure, which contains (according to POSIX) the following fields:
+The function `readdir` returns a pointer to the `dirent` structure, which contains (according to POSIX) the following fields (`man 0p dirent.h`):

 ```
 ino_t  d_ino       -> file identifier (inode number, more: man 7 inode)